abdurrahmancce/Python-Turtle-Graphics/README.md

 This project is beginner-friendly and a great way to learn how loops, colors, and graphics work in Python.

-# 📸 Output
+### 📸 Output

 The program generates a colorful geometric pattern that looks like a spiral star with multiple colors on a black screen.

 <img width="650" height="614" alt="image" src="https://github.com/user-attachments/assets/6a507861-1fd9-4068-b193-ea4d12bb36b0" />

-# 🛠 Requirements
+### 🛠 Requirements

--Before running the project, make sure Python is installed.
+- Before running the project, make sure Python is installed.

-Required library:

--turtle (comes built-in with Python)
+- turtle (comes built-in with Python)

--You do not need to install anything extra.
+- You do not need to install anything extra.

 # 💡 What You Will Learn

--This small project helps you understand:
+- This small project helps you understand:

--Python Turtle Graphics
+- Python Turtle Graphics

--Loops in Python
+- Loops in Python

--Lists and indexing
+- Lists and indexing

--Pattern generation
+- Pattern generation

--Basic computer graphics concepts
+- Basic computer graphics concepts

-# 🚀 Possible Improvements
+### 🚀 Possible Improvements

--You can extend this project by adding:
+- You can extend this project by adding:

--Random color generation
+- Random color generation

--Adjustable drawing speed
+- Adjustable drawing speed

--User input for number of iterations
+- User input for number of iterations

--Different angles to create new shapes
+- Different angles to create new shapes

--Animation effects
+- Animation effects

--GUI controls
+- GUI controls

-# 👨‍💻 Author
+### 👨‍💻 Author

 Abdur Rahman
 Computer & Communication Engineering Student